Yep! It’s true!

 Watermain replacements – Buffalo Water has a capital improvement program that replaces thousands of feet of watermains each year.
 These upgrades are designed to improve water flow, water sustainability, and water resiliency in our community.
 Any LSLs discovered during one of these projects will be replaced at no cost to the homeowners.

-As of November 2023, Buffalo Water has removed 1,965 lead service lines.
+As of now, Buffalo Water has removed thousands of lead service lines.
 Buffalo Water is committed to removing LSLs through its policies and water system upgrade projects.

 For several years Buffalo Water has been developing a LSL inventory that identifies every home in the city with a LSL.
 Buffalo Water is using this database to plan the removal of those LSLs strategically.
 However, with over 65,000 residences in Buffalo, we need your help identifying all of those homes.